What`s new in breast cancer research and treatment?

 Denosumab (Xgeva, Prolia) can also be used to help strengthen and reduce the risk of fractures in bones that have been weakened by metastatic breast cancer.
 It is being studied to see if it can help adjuvant treatments work better.

 A recent study found that women with early-stage breast cancer who were vitamin D deficient were more likely to have their cancer recur in a distant part of the body and had a poorer outlook.
-More research is needed to confirm this finding, and it is not yet clear if taking vitamin D supplements would be helpful.
+More research is needed to confirm this finding.
+It is not yet clear if taking vitamin D supplements would be helpful.
 Still, you might want to talk to your doctor about testing your vitamin D level to see if it is in the healthy range.